YouHaveTrouble/minecraft-optimization/README.md

 With the help of this entry you can set limits to how many entities of specified type can be saved.
 You should provide a limit for each projectile at least to avoid issues with massive amounts of projectiles being saved and your server crashing on loading that.
 You can put any entity id here, see the minecraft wiki to find IDs of entities.
 Please adjust the limit to your liking.
 Suggested value for all projectiles is around `10`.
 You can also add other entities by their type names to that list.
 This config option is not designed to prevent players from making large mob farms.

+### [pufferfish.yml]

+#### max-loads-per-projectile

+`Good starting value: 8`

+Specifies the maximum amount of chunks a projectile can load in its lifetime.
+Decreasing will reduce chunk loads caused by entity projectiles, but could cause issues with tridents, enderpearls, etc.

 ---

 ## Mobs